Last updated: 21st August 2019

 Use the data you find to refine your content marketing strategy.
 There’s not much point in following the same strategy you’ve always used if the content isn’t doing its job.

 Another platform in Google’s toolkit, you can use Google Search Console to find content ideas.

-Alicia Ward’s team at Flauk do this by digging into their Performance report:
+Alicia Ward does this by digging into Performance reports:

 “I’ll head over to the Performance section and find what we’re ranking for, what people are searching for and look at the positions for where we can improve.

 I tend to look for queries that are relevant to what we do and where our search ranking could be improved.

 For example: One of the services we offer is web design, and our web designer wrote some blog content comparing various CMS platforms.

 I noticed we started ranking for queries related to comparisons of Squarespace, Shopify and WordPress, but that there was room for improvement in rankings.

 This would indicate to us that there’s interest in this topic and opportunity for us to expand on content in this area.”

 Let’s take a look at my report and see what content ideas we could pull.